london history trip header slk fe

 A rich learning resource for students in Years 9-13, visits include an orientation session to help prepare and focus students, a visit to the galleries and a feedback session to help students reflect on what they have learned.

-Wiener Library
+The Wiener Holocaust Library

 The Wiener Library is one of the world’s leading and most extensive archives on the Holocaust and Nazi era.
 Formed in 1933, the Library’s unique collection of over a million items includes published and unpublished works, press cuttings, photographs and eyewitness testimony.
-Workshops include The Nazi Games (looking at propaganda and the 1936 Olympics) and Rescues of the Holocaust (looking at individuals who saved lives under Nazi rule).

 The Jewish Museum – Investigating the Holocaust Workshops: Witness the Witness/A Child’s Journey